In the box: 59 colorful pieces, 4 pattern cards

 Work on manipulation, coordinated use of both hands, eye-hand coordination, visual discrimination, visual closure, problem solving, finger strength, figure ground, visual form constancy, manual dexterity, creative play, play exploration and participation

 I think LEGO and DUPLO construction sets are some of the best toys out there to work on a multitude of skills simultaneously.
 DUPLO sets are designed for younger kids - ages 1 1/2 - 5.
 Pieces are made from colorful, hard plastic, and they are too big to accidently swallow and big enough to be easily manipulated by younger kids.
 If you've looked at my blog at all, you will immediately know what attracted me to this set - pattern cards!
 Some kids have a hard time knowing what to do when a pile of blocks are placed in front of them and they are asked to "build something".
 Introducing pattern cards brings structure as well as a long list of visual perceptual skills into play.
-Kids can DUPLOs them over and over, never building the same thing twice.
+Like LEGOs, kids can use DUPLO blocks over and over, never building the same thing twice.
 There are not enough pieces in the set to construct all of the models on the cards at the same time.
 Some will have to be disassembled to build others.
 LEGO and DUPLO sets of all kinds are almost always big hits with the kids.

 - Start with a few minutes of free time so that the child can examine the pieces and how they snap together.

 - Cover up all the pieces on the pattern card but the ones you are working on if the child does not know where to look or does not understand that you proceed from bottom to top.

 - Instruct the child to place the pieces on top of the card while gathering the pieces that will be needed for a specific model.
 Take them off, then build.